- 6 minutes to read

 Allow you to select multiple non-adjacent cell ranges.

-The SpreadsheetControl.Options.Behavior.Selection property provides access to the following selection options:
+The SpreadsheetControl.Options.Behavior.Selection property returns the following selection options:

 Specifies whether a user can select multiple cell ranges or drawing objects at a time.